organisciak/dissertation/document/1_intro.md

 Crowdsourcing is the distributed, large-scale collaboration of users contributing to a common product.
 Significantly, the term describes the _act_ of a system opening up for contributions from distributed users.
-Users do not necessarily collaborate directly with each other -- though they can -- so the crowd refers broadly to the collective users of the system.
+Users do not necessarily collaborate directly with each other -- though they can -- so the crowd in the term refers broadly to the collective users of the system.
 Sourcing describes the act of soliciting user contribution, regardless of whether it is successfully executed or not.

 Crowdsourcing is an umbrella term preceded by a number of more narrowly scoped concepts, such as commons-based peer production [@benkler_wealth_2006], open source software development [@raymond_cathedral_1999; @lakhani_how_2003],